The Kikuchi Hierarchy and Tensor PCA: Preliminaries and Prior Work

 In particular, if $\tau > 0$ is any constant and $\lambda = \omega(n^{(1-p)/2})$ then $\corr(\widehat \bx,\bx) = 1-o(1)$. \end{proposition}

 For $p \ge 3$, since we do not expect polynomial-time algorithms to succeed when $\lambda = O(n^{(1-p)/2})$, this implies an ``all-or-nothing'' phenomenon: for a given $\lambda = \lambda(n)$, the optimal polynomial-time algorithm will either achieve correlation that is asymptotically 0 or asymptotically 1.
 This is in stark contrast to the matrix case where, for $\lambda = \hat\lambda/\sqrt{n}$, the optimal correlation is a constant (in $[0,1]$) depending on both $\hat\lambda$ and the spike prior $P_{\tx}$.
+This contrast is not due to Proposition~\ref{prop:boost} itself---which applies equally well to $p=2$---but due to the large statistical-computational gap present in the tensor case, as this means the regime of interest lies well above the information-theoretic threshold.

 This boosting result substantially simplifies things when $p \ge 3$ because it implies that the only important question is identifying the threshold for weak recovery, instead of trying to achieve the optimal correlation.
 Heuristically, since we only want to attain the optimal threshold, statistical physics suggests that we can use a simple ``linearized'' spectral algorithm instead of a more sophisticated nonlinear algorithm.
 To illustrate this in the matrix case ($p=2$), one needs to use AMP in order to achieve optimal correlation, but one can achieve the optimal threshold using linearized AMP, which boils down to computing the top eigenvector.
 In the related setting of community detection in the stochastic block model, one needs to use belief propagation to achieve optimal correlation~\cite{sbm1,sbm2,MNS-bp}, but one can achieve the optimal threshold using a linearized version of belief propagation, which is a spectral method on the non-backtracking walk matrix~\cite{spectral-redemption,nb-spectrum} or the related \emph{Bethe Hessian}~\cite{bethe-hessian}.
 Our spectral methods for tensor PCA are based on the \emph{Kikuchi Hessian}, which is a generalization of the Bethe Hessian.